-The Group's total loans and advances (including trade bills) decreased by HK\$0.64 billion or 2.6% to HK\$23.77 billion as at 31 December 2023 from HK\$24.41 billion as at 31 December 2022.
-The decline in loans and advances was mainly due to the subdued loan demand under stagnant property market coupled with certain loan redemptions from commercial borrowers under the higher interest rate environment.
-The Group's customer deposits decreased by HK\$918.2 million or 3.0% to HK\$29.55 billion as at 31 December 2023 from HK\$30.46 billion as at 31 December 2022.
-The decline in customer deposits was due to the limited funding need for supporting subdued lending activities and the Group's funding cost management measures on fixed deposits to minimise the adverse impact on net interest margin.
+Total loans and advances (including trade bills) of the Group increased by HK\$23.1 million or 1.0% to HK\$24.00 billion as at 31 December 2024 from HK\$23.77 billion as at 31 December 2023.
+The increase in loans and advances was mainly attributable to property mortgage loan portfolio driven by the full upliftment of property market cooling measures by the Hong Kong Government and relaxation on prudential measures on property mortgage loans.
+Customer deposits of the Group increased by HK\$2.66 billion or 9.0% to HK\$32.21 billion as at 31 December 2024 from HK\$29.55 billion as at 31 December 2023.
+The increase in customer deposits was due to the strong deposit-holding by customers as investment sentiment continued to be cautious with escalated market volatilities and uncertainties; and the Group had been managing deposit costs in alignment with the downward interest rate environment.

-The Bank recorded a decrease in total loans and advances (including trade bills) of HK\$632.0 million or 3.3% to HK\$18.69 billion as at 31 December 2023, and a decrease in customer deposits (excluding deposits from a subsidiary) of HK\$1.24 billion or 4.7% to HK\$25.18 billion as at 31 December 2023.
+The Bank recorded an increase in total loans and advances (including trade bills) of HK\$126.0 million or 0.7% to HK\$18.81 billion as at 31 December 2024, as well as an increase in customer deposits (excluding deposits from a subsidiary) of HK\$2.76 billion or 11.0% to HK\$27.94 billion as at 31 December 2024.

-Public Finance Limited ("Public Finance"), a wholly-owned subsidiary of the Bank, recorded a decrease in total loans and advances but a growth in customer deposits.
-Public Finance's total loans and advances declined mildly by HK\$9.0 million or 0.2% to HK\$5.08 billion as at 31 December 2023 while its customer deposits increased by HK\$112.5 million or 2.6% to HK\$4.41 billion as at 31 December 2023.
+Public Finance Limited ("Public Finance"), a wholly-owned subsidiary of the Bank, recorded a growth in total loans and advances of HK\$106.1 million or 2.1% to HK\$5.19 billion as at 31 December 2024, but a decline in customer deposits of HK\$129.6 million or 2.9% to HK\$4.28 billion as at 31 December 2024.

-The Group will continue to expand its retail and commercial banking and consumer financing businesses, as well as its wealth management services, stockbroking and securities management fee-based businesses through the extensive branch network of the Group, offering competitive products whilst providing premium customer service.
-Moving forward, the Group will also allocate more resources to drive the digitalisation process of its financial services and business growth via electronic channels to be in line with its fintech development plan.
-The Group will continue to adopt prudent and flexible business strategies and adjust to market and environmental changes accordingly in the expansion of its customer base and business.
+The Group will continue expanding its retail and commercial banking and consumer financing businesses, as well as its wealth management services, stockbroking and securities management fee-based businesses through the extensive branch network of the Group, offering competitive products whilst providing premium customer service.
+Moving forward, the Group will also allocate more resources to drive the digitalisation process of its financial services and business growth via electronic channels to be in line with its fintech development plan; whilst continue optimising its resources and streamlining its operating process to achieve higher operational efficiency and cost saving synergy amongst group companies.
+The Group will integrate sustainable development into its business initiatives and expand green financing business.
+The Group will also continue adopting prudent and flexible business strategies and adjusting to market and environmental changes accordingly in the expansion of its customer base and business.